meta-doc-dev/DocTron/README.md

 ## Customizability and Collections
-DocTron allows the users to create one or more  _collections_: a collection contains one or more documents which can be annotated by one or more users.
+DocTron allows the users to create one or more  _collections_.
+A collection is characterized by three key elements: a _topic_ which identifies the information need; the _document_ which is the annotable unit which can be either a topic or an image; and an _annotation tempalte_ which is identifies how the document should be annotated.
+All the documents can be annotated with respect to all the topics by all the member of a collection.
+Each member of the collection is an _annotator_ which has the default permission: they can annotate the documents. _Reviewers_ are allowed to review the annotations produced by the annotators; the _admins_ have the highest permissions: they can modify both reviewers' and annotators' annotations, they can check statistics of the collection and IAA metrics.
+Admins can keep track of the annotation workflow, define and refine guidelines and oversees the entire work of all the collection members.
+Collections can be _collaborative_ and _competititve_: in collaborative modality all the annotators can annotate the entire collection and have access to other members' annotations and majority voting based ground truth.
+In contrast, in competitive mode, annotators cannot see each other work.
+This is particularly relevant when it is important to assess the quality of the annotations and, if needed, establish new guidelines.

 To create a new collection go to COLLECTIONS button at the top of the main interface which will redirect to the collections page.
 This page contains the list of collections a user can annotate and a form to create a new collection.

 The collections a user can annotate contain the following information: creator, date of creation, descriptions, documents, number of annotators, annotators' names, labels list.
 It is possible to interact with the collections, in particular it is possible to:
 1. load more information;